-S SMITH & SON 9 STRAND LONDON SILVER POCKET CHRONOGRAPH
+SMITHS EARLY S SMITH & SON 9 STRAND LONDON SILVER POCKET CHRONOGRAPH.

 S Smith & Son 9 The Strand London imported minute recording silver pocket watch chronograph.
 With London silver import marks for 1913, the year before the outbreak of WW1.
 The case diameter is about 51mm.
-Condition- working, functions correctly, keeps time.
+Condition is used, and the watch is working, functions correctly, keeps reasonable time.
 The minute recording function is a gradual one not an interval jumper.
 The dial is good.
 The crystal is marked by a sticker and is thick bevelled glass.
-Note that the first image is taken without a crystal in place.
 The case has some marks especially where the opening nibs are, and dent and scratches to the rear.

-The case is probably Swiss made and the Sponsors mark is the well known importer of watches G.D standing for George Charles Dimier of Dimier bros, according to Priestley.
+The case is Swiss made and the sponsors mark is the well known importer of watches G.D standing for George Charles Dimier of Dimier bros, according to Priestley.

-This example is marked also N.M for non-magnetic a feature which would have cost an extra Guinea, in addition to the normal % guineas and probably refers to the hairspring which in addition to having an overcoil is of alloy and not blued steel.
-The hands seem to be gold.
+This example is marked also N.M on the dial for non-magnetic a feature which would have cost an extra Guinea, in addition to the normal 5 guineas and probably refers to the hairspring which in addition to having an over-coil is of alloy and not blued steel.
+The hands seem to be gold or possibly gilt.
 The movement is stem wound and nail set.
 A copy of a catalogue page featuring the watch will be included in the sale.
-The 131 was recommended for use by engineers and electricians, a forerunner to the 20th century IWC Ingenieur wristwatch?
+The model 131 was recommended for use by engineers and electricians, a forerunner to the 20th century IWC Ingenieur wristwatch?